New 511 keV line data provides strongest sub-GeV dark matter constraints: Sub-GeV dark matter constraints from SPI data

-Then, we show the strong bounds from Refs.~\cite{DelaTorreLuque:2023olp}, labelled as ``XMM-Newton" in both panels, shown as dotted curves.
-These limits are derived from the fact that $e^\pm$ products resulting from an exotic DM injection (through annihilation or decay) may produce bremsstrahlung radiation and upscatter the low-energy Galactic photon fields via the inverse Compton process generating a broad emission from $X$-ray to $\gamma$-ray energies observable in experiments such as {\sc Xmm-Newton} which have measured $X$-rays in galactocentric rings around the GC.
-These limits include best-fit CR propagation and diffusion parameters and represented (till this analysis) the strongest astrophysical constraints for this mass range of DM of $1$~MeV to a few GeV and even surpass cosmological bounds across a wide range of masses as well.
+We show the strong bounds from~\cite{DelaTorreLuque:2023olp}, labelled as ``XMM-Newton" in both panels, as dotted curves.
+These limits are derived from the fact that $e^\pm$ products from an exotic DM injection of $e^{\pm}$ may generate bremsstrahlung radiation and upscatter the low-energy Galactic photon fields via the inverse Compton process, producing a broad emission from $X$-ray to $\gamma$-ray energies observable by {\sc Xmm-Newton}, which measured $X$-rays in galactocentric rings around the GC.
+These limits include best-fit CR propagation and diffusion parameters and represented the strongest astrophysical constraints for this mass range of DM of $1$~MeV to a few GeV and surpass cosmological bounds across a wide range of masses.

-In addition, we show the bounds derived by Ref.~\cite{Vincent:2012an}, also using $511$~keV data from SPI after a shorter period ($\sim8$~yr) of operation.
-Our limits are stronger because the previous constraint used the spectrum of the emission observed around the GC at 511 keV, instead of the full profile.
-This, added to the fact that we find that the the most constraining observations are those from high longitudes, explains the strength of our constraints in comparison to the previous limit.
+We show the bounds from~\cite{Vincent:2012an}, also using $511$~keV data from SPI after a shorter $\sim8$~yr of operation.
+Our limits are stronger because their constraint used the spectrum of the emission at 511 keV, instead of the full profile.
+This, combined with the fact that we use the most constraining observations (from high longitude), explains the relative strength of our constraints.